Cumulative proton production in $pd$ collisions: Introduction

 In previous studies of $pd \to ppn$ reactions \cite{Frankfurt:1994nw,Frankfurt:1996uz,Larionov:2022gvn}, GEA was used to describe the kinematics with hard $pp \to pp$ scattering, which allowed its amplitude to be factorized from integrals over the momentum transfer in two-step processes.
 In contrast, the kinematics of cumulative production experiments does not allow to factorize any elementary amplitude, since the momentum transfers at both steps can be comparable.
 Another specific feature of cumulative production is that even in the IA, the cumulative proton can be not only a spectator particle, but also one on which soft scattering occurred.
 Moreover, for two-step processes, at the second step it is necessary to take into account the rescattering of both fast and slow nucleons.
 The latter require special attention, since they do not necessarily move forward as assumed in most approaches based on Glauber formalism.

 The structure of this work is as follows.
 In sec.~\ref{model}, a model for the $pd \to ppn$ reaction amplitude is formulated starting from the one-step IA amplitudes and then adding the two-step amplitudes with the nucleon and $\Delta$ resonance intermediate scattering states.
 The propagators of the intermediate scattering states are expressed in the eikonal form which allows to perform the integration over longitudinal component of the intermediate spectator momentum analytically.
 The $NN \leftrightarrow N\Delta$ amplitudes are calculated in the pion exchange model.
 The antisymmetry of the full $pd \to ppn$ reaction amplitude with respect to the interchange of the quantum numbers of the outgoing nucleons and the isoscalar character of the deuteron wave function are explicitly taken into account.
 Finally, the main uncertainty of the model arising from the off-shell kinematics of the elementary transition amplitudes is discussed.
 In sec.~\ref{Xsection}, the energy differential cross sections of the backward proton production in $pd \to ppn$ process are calculated and compared with experimental data.
 The contributions of the elastic and inelastic intermediate scattering states are quantified.
+The discussion of the influence of the relativistic form of the deuteron vertex factor and charge exchange (CEX) processes as well of the possible future improvements is contained in sec.~\ref{Disc}.
 The summary and conclusions are given in sec.~\ref{summary}.